samirbanjanovic/Wayless/README.md

     SourceType.SourceProperty => DestinationType.DestinationProperty

 That's all there's to it.
-Nothing sophisticated or elequent, just a simple Object-To-Object mapper.
+Just a simple Object-To-Object mapper.